adzierzanowski/volcano/README.md

 # Development status

-The communication with the keyboard works just fine but there are many commands to decipher.
-As for now I've managed to change the backlight color in the simplest "Normally on" LED sequence but it seems that the commands are dependent on current keyboard state which makes it harder to reverse engineer.
+The communication with the keyboard works just fine but there are many commands left to decipher.

 To sniff USB communication with the original driver I use [Device Monitoring Studio](https://www.hhdsoftware.com/device-monitoring-studio).

+Implemented things:

+* setting single keys to a specified color in "Custom" mode
+* setting the whole keyboard color in "Normally on" mode
+* clearing the whole keyboard in both modes
+* GUI in Tkinter

+To implement (and to check if it's possible):

+* key mappings
+* macros
+* switching between color schemes
+* defining custom schemes

 # Usage